 Some literature states that estrogen production stops when menopause occurs, but that is not exactly true, because the adrenal glands continue to produce a small amount of estrogen and some is also produced in adipose tissue which is why women with some adipose tissue tend to have less hot flashes than thin women.

-There are numerous herbal treatments that bring the body back to balance during the next phase of a women’s life.
+There are numerous herbal formulas that may help during the next phase of a women’s life.
 Consider consulting an acupuncturist/herbalist to help make the correct choice.